The best restaurants at Disney World in 2021

 Editor’s note: This article has been updated with the most recent information.

-Even surrounded by Disney magic, you’ve still got to eat.
-And at Walt Disney World, food can actually be an experience.
+Even when surrounded by Disney magic, you’ve still got to eat.
+And at Walt Disney World, mealtime can actually be an entire experience.
+I probably spend at least as must time thinking about what I’ll eat at Disney as I do which attractions I’ll ride.
 But, not all food — and experiences — are created equally.

-At Disney World, you’ll truly need to think of meals in two separate categories: There are regular restaurant meals and then there are meals that also count as entertainment (and a way to see characters or shows without crowds).
-Once your kids know that Mickey, Minnie or the princesses can join them for lunch or dinner, you may have to choose between an affordable meal and creating lasting memories during a pretty pricey meal.
+At Disney World, you’ll truly need to think of meals in two separate categories: There are regular restaurants or meals that just serve as fuel and a brief respite to sit and then there are meals that also count as entertainment (and a way to see characters or shows without crowds).
+Once your kids know that Mickey, Minnie or the princesses can join them for dinner, you may have to choose between an affordable meal and creating lasting memories during a pretty pricey meal.

-That said, things are different at Disney World right now because of the pandemic — especially when it comes to certain dining experiences.
+That said, things are a little different at Disney World right now because of the pandemic — especially when it comes to certain dining experiences.

 For more travel tips and guides, subscribe to the free TPG daily newsletter.